← Claude Code Hub

 /effort ultracode

 With ultracode, Claude decides on its own whether each task warrants a workflow — opt-in, lasts the session, drop back with /effort high for routine work.
 By default it does not spin up agent fleets unless you ask.
+When to flip it on, what it costs, and how to switch back is in its own tip.

 The control: before anything runs, Claude shows you the planned phases and you can read the raw script (Ctrl+G).
 It's not a black box.
 And if a run does what you wanted, press s in /workflows and it's saved as /your-command forever — on every branch, for every teammate who pulls.
 This is the "skills 2.0" feel.